All Hickathrift Books are Just a Click Away…

 This inspiring autobiographical tale of the author’s life in education reveals how, after a successful career as an English teacher, he returned as a governor to the very same school he had been wrongly expelled from as a teenager, half a century earlier.

+Anybody who went to school between the 1950s and the present day will identify with this candid and beautifully written memoir of a man who has devoted all but the first four years of his life to education.
 As its title suggests, this book is about education and redemption.
 The writer looks back on an eventful career that’s taken him from pupil to student, teacher to head of department and, finally, to school governor.

 As the son of a British serviceman, Andrew’s early education took place in a bewildering variety of primary schools in England and Germany, followed by life as a boarder in a state grammar school, from which he was expelled – accused of a crime he did not commit – on the eve of his A Levels.
 Today, he’s a governor of that same school.
 That’s one heck of a redemption.